 Economic and trade ties are an important facet of overall US-Irish relations.
-Two-way trade between the United States and Ireland totaled approximately $59.58 billion in 2017.
-In 2017, the US exported over $10.7 billion in goods to Ireland, a number that has increased steadily over the previous years.
+Two-way trade between the United States and Ireland totaled approximately $87.2 billion in 2021.
+In 2021, the US exported over $9.575 billion in goods to Ireland, a number that has generally increased over the previous years.
 Top exported products included chemicals, computer and electronic products, transportation equipment, miscellaneous manufactured commodities, and oil and gas.
-The US imported $48.84 billion from Ireland in 2021, an increase from $66 billion in 2020, with chemicals making up 70.5% percent of the total.
+The US imported $73.7 billion from Ireland in 2021, an increase from $66 billion in 2020, with chemicals making up 66.9% percent of the total.
 U.S. Department of Commerce

 Irish-California Trade Relations

-In 2017, California exported over $1.5 billion to Ireland, providing 14.4% of total US exports to Ireland, and making California the top exporting state to Ireland.
+In 2021, California exported over $1.57 billion to Ireland, providing 16.4% of total US exports to Ireland, and making California one of the top exporting state to Ireland.
 Top exported products in 2021 included chemicals, which made up almost 42% of the total, and computers/electronic products, which made up almost 33% of the total.
 Non-electrical machinery, other special classification provisions and transportation equipment were also top exports.
 Imports to California from Ireland in 2021 totaled $1.9 billion and were made up of 36% reimports and 30% miscellaneous manufactured goods.
 U.S. Department of Commerce

 Foreign Direct Investment

-Ireland is the fourth fastest-growing source of FDI in the U.S. In 2021, US direct investment into Ireland reached $446.3 billion, while Ireland invested $147.8 billion into the US.
+Ireland is the fourth fastest-growing source of FDI in the U.S. In 2021, US direct investment into Ireland reached $556.59 billion, while Ireland invested $353 billion into the US.
 The US is the largest export destination for Irish goods, and provides the second largest source of Irish imports, after the UK.
 There are over 200 Irish companies at over 2,600 locations in all 50 states across the US.
-Irish companies in the US employ as many people as US companies do in Ireland, which is about 268,000 people. $3.9 billion of Irish FDI went to research and development and another $8.8 billion went to expanding US exports.
-The top industry sectors for Irish FDI were: software and IT services, business services, food and tobacco, communications, financial services, and pharmaceuticals.
+Irish companies in the US employ as many people as US companies do in Ireland, which is about 336,400 people. $5.1 billion of Irish FDI went to research and development and another $11.1 billion went to expanding US exports.
+The top industry sectors for Irish FDI were: software and IT services, business services, industrial equipment, food and beverages, pharmaceuticals, and communications.
 Select USA

 California Legislative Irish Caucus